RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Ellen Page showed up for peaceful protests in New York City and has continued to post information about ongoing protests in New York.

-Page has also posted resources, including a link to Black Visions Collective.
+The page has also posted resources, including a link to Black Visions Collective.

 Billie Eilish